-After the Day of Blood he must take on responsibilities many adults would baulk at.
+After the Day of Blood Gerry must take on responsibilities many adults would baulk at.
 A teenager who now has a higher understanding of his own capabilities and powers.
 It’s time for him to step up to lead his country and people into the future.
-He knows the legends and has often wondered if he could live up to them; now he wonders how far they’ll take him, and he’ll take them.
+He knows the legends, and has often wondered if he could live up to them.
+Now he wonders how far they’ll take him, and he’ll take them.
 As the power behind the throne he must continue to direct the country from the shadows until the clan has recovered enough to take on their enemies directly.
 But how long can he stay hidden from their enemies when so many people know the truth about him?
 How will they keep it from their enemies?
-The time has come for the Great Falcon to stretch out his wings in full flight, in order to best serve his people.
+The time has come for the Great Falcon to stretch out his wings in full flight in order to best serve his people.

 Note: The figures above include only those born or married into the clan; but doesn’t include concubines, slaves, or employees working within the residence.
 It does include any children born to concubines, slaves, or casual partners with a parent who is a member of the clan.

 The situation is much worse for the Amir Clan than most would think, because the majority of the clan members involved in running the government are now dead.
 Only Francine, Harold, Carly, Robert, Nealla, Isobelle, Vicky, and Gerry have any experience in running the government; and Harold isn’t what he was, due to his head injury.
 Include the disruption to the parliament, because most of its members were arrested for treason, and you’ve some major management issues for them!
 With all of this while they’re dealing with their own grief and fixing their home affairs to cope with so few adults.
 So many children in need of love and support through their grief, as well as basic caring.
 It’s a very heavy load for them.
 Especially for Gerry, the Clan Father responsible for all of the orphans, who is also the regent: the acting head of the government of Berant responsible for all the people of Berant.